Event Portal Sample Data for Apache Kafka

 PubSub+ Cloud can now be purchased through the Azure Marketplace.

 Customers of Azure can leverage the Azure credits they have to buy PubSub+ Cloud services.
 Customers can also contact Solace to tailor services and offers.

 Event Broker Version 9.12 Available in PubSub+ Cloud for Google Cloud Regions and Deployments in Kubernetes

 Customers can now create event broker services with 9.12 version.
 Like version 9.11, 9.12 is only available in Google Cloud regions, and customer-controlled regions with deployments in Kubernetes (both in cloud and on customer premises).
 Broker version 9.12 is not available in AWS and Azure public regions.

 Note that broker version 9.12 is not the default when you create an event broker service.
 To create event broker services in 9.12, you can use the version selection feature during service creation for deployments on the Google Cloud Platform and for deployments in Kubernetes.

-To learn more about the features available in 9.12 and resource requirements, see Event Broker Service release notes for 9.12/9.12.1 and Resource Requirements for Kubernetes, respectively.
+To learn more about the features available in 9.12 and resource requirements, see Event Broker Service release notes for 9.12/9.12.1 and Resource Requirements for Kubernetes and Default Port Configuration, respectively.
 For any other questions, you can contact Solace.

 PubSub+Event PortalSolace Bindings Support